 There are a few reasons that I would and will continue to come into The Original Flame as a client.

 - The Original Flame is a small shop; they don’t have time to manage products that are a headache.
 Almost every product that The Original Flame sells is Canadian or North American made; almost every product has an extremely comprehensive warranty, and this has a lot to do with another core value – small businesses don’t have time to rush around putting out fires.
-The products we work with, from Jotul to Blaze King to Valcourt and Regency are all brand names that we would install in our own families’ homes – or have.
+The products we work with, from Valcourt to Regency are all brand names that we would install in our own families’ homes – or have.

 - The service that I’ve been shown how to give is incredible.
 I have some stories of fireplaces that, for some quirk or reason out of the factory, were a lot of work and troubleshooting to get running and going to the client’s satisfaction – and we took care of them.
 Not every retailer is created equal, and the service that I was coached to provide at The Original Flame is just absolutely second to none.

 This isn’t an Oscar speech, but I have some folks to thank.